 Don't put opinions in your definition, only facts.
-If you're frustrated because your neighbours have loud parties every weekend, it isn't helpful to say, "My neighbours are jerks!"
-Even if that's true, it doesn't help solve the problem-you can't just turn them into nicer people!
+A less helpful definition for a money problem would be, "The guys at the credit card company are jerks!"
+Even if that's true, it doesn't help solve the problem-you can't turn them into nice people!